 When building a high performance 4L60E transmission the first question usually ask is, "what type shift improvement kit should I use?".
-At Trutech Performance Transmissions our ASE Master
+At Trutech/Procare Performance Transmissions our ASE Master

 Technicians backed by years of transmission repair experience and training researched this issue.
 We have studied the operation of this transmission and determined what modifications will

 actually improve shift performance and give a long service life.
 In most shift improvement kits on the market two areas are commonly targeted for modification.
 These being accumulators and

 the separator plate.
 Understanding the operation of the automatic transmission we knew that modification to these parts would create a firmer quicker shift feel but would do very little to